cotes2020/jekyll-theme-chirpy/_posts/2023-07-18-haproxy-keepalived.md

 ### HAProxy Configurations:

-SSH to the node which will function as the load balancer and execute the following commands to install HAProxy.
+SSH to the nodes which will function as the load balancer and execute the following commands to install HAProxy.
 ```sh
 apt update && apt install -y haproxy
 ```